getdish/dish/docs/plan.md

 ---

-So, this is a long shot.
-It's overwhelmingly likely we fail.

-That said, there's something to be said for getting a few properly motivated, skilled and creative people together who are willing to put a real effort in.

 The absolute most likely reason we fail is:

 1. We don't deliver a lean app, early, and iterate many times